gismo/gsElasticity/README.md

 # gsElasticity
-gsElasticity is a **submodule** of G+Smo which has started as a collection of nonlinear elasticity solvers for 2D and 3D solids.
-Since then, its focus has shifted towards mesh deformation, and now gsElasticity includes isogeometric solvers for nonlinear elasticity and incompressible Navier-Stokes equations, various PDE-based mesh deformations algorithms and a partitioned fluid-structure interaction solver.
+gsElasticity is a **submodule of G+Smo** which has started as a collection of nonlinear elasticity solvers for 2D and 3D solids.
+Since then, its focus has shifted towards mesh deformation, and now gsElasticity contains isogeometric solvers for nonlinear elasticity and incompressible Navier-Stokes equations, various PDE-based mesh deformations algorithms and a partitioned fluid-structure interaction solver.
+Additionally, gsElasticity includes numerous application examples and the corresponding NURBS geometries.

 ------------------  Nonlinear elastic deformation of a 3D object  ----------------------------------------------------